Odours in S.E. Calgary

 What The City is currently working on

-• City staff are working with S.E. community associations to provide updates as additional work in all areas is completed.
+• City staff are partnering with S.E. community associations to provide updates as work is completed.

 Lagoons